|Nutrition Facts (per serving)|

 - Using leftovers is a wonderful way to stretch your budget and minimize food waste.
 Did you know that 30 percent of the food we buy in the supermarket goes to waste?
 That's terrible for our budgets and for the environment.

-You certainly can add more ingredients to this recipe if you'd like:
+You certainly can change or add more ingredients to this recipe if you'd like:

 - Start by putting some olive oil in the skillet and adding a chopped onion and some minced garlic.